 1. Screen Guards

 The same way you use window and door screens to stop pests and environmental elements from accessing your living space, you can buy gutter guards that function similarly.
 The guard holes allow water to flow while keeping debris out.

-Most homeowners prefer these guards because they are affordable and are suitable for most roofing styles.
+Still, most homeowners prefer these guards because they are affordable and are suitable for most roofing styles.
 But, the guards need occasional cleaning to extend their longevity.
 Also, the sun’s rays can damage these guards, so get another type if your gutters are in direct sunlight or if you live in an area with excessive heat.

-2. Brush Guards
+2. Foam Guards

 3. Perforated Guards